 Johnson got this plan through the European Union – so why is the UK going to an election?

 Johnson couldn’t get the UK Parliament to agree to his timeline.
 So he was forced to write to the EU to ask for an extension to the Brexit date, which has been granted until 31 January.

 But it’s important to keep in mind the numbers in the UK election.
 Theresa May was forced to form a minority government after the 2017 election.
 And not long after Johnson took the leadership of the party, a number of Conservative MPs either left or were booted from the party.
 What that means is certain defeat of almost any vote in the Commons.
 So Johnson wants to reset, and give himself a chance of getting the votes so he can crack on with Brexit and the government’s other plans.

-So, after getting the numbers to get the proposal through, there will be an early general election in the UK on 12 December.
+So, after getting the numbers to get the proposal through, there was an early general election in the UK on 12 December.